British Turks: Ottoman migration

-A Turkish bath built in 1895 and situated in London.
+One of Nevill's London Victorian Turkish baths built in 1895.
+It closed in 1954.

 The first Turks settled in the United Kingdom during the sixteenth and seventeenth centuries.
 Between the years 1509-1547 Turks were counted among Henry VIII's mercenary troops as the Tudor monarch was known to make heavy use of foreign troops.
 By the late sixteenth century hundreds of Turks were to be found in England who were freed from galley slavery on Spanish ships by English pirates.
 It is believed that the release of Turkish slaves from Spanish ships were for political reasons.
 At the time, England was vulnerable to attacks from the Spanish Empire, and Queen Elizabeth I wanted to cultivate good relations with the Ottoman Empire as a means of resisting the Spanish military.
 The Turkish slaves who had not yet returned to the Ottoman Empire requested assistance from London merchants trading in North Africa during the times of war between England and Spain, or England and France.
 Those who decided not to return to their country converted to Christianity and settled in England.

 The first ever documented Muslim who arrived in England was in the mid-1580s, is believed to be a Turk born in Negropont.
 He was captured by William Hawkins aboard a Spanish ship and brought to England.
 The Turk was known as Chinano, assumed to come from the name Sinan, and converted to Anglicanism in October 1586.
 Once baptised, he was given the Christian name of William.
 Two decades later, an allowance of 6 pence per diem was paid to a Turkish captive who embraced Christianity in England and assumed the name John Baptista.
 Between the years 1624-1628 Salleman Alexander, ‘Richard a poore Turk’ and another unnamed Turk were also baptized in London.
 Thus, by 1627, there were close to 40 Muslims living in London alone, most of which were Turks.
 One of the most famous Muslim converts to Christianity was Iusuf (Yusuf), ‘the Turkish Chaous’ (çavuş), who was born in Constantinople.
 Baptised on 30 January 1658, his conversion is deemed significant because Iusuf served as an ambassador for the Ottoman Sultan.

 Ali Kemal Bey was an Ottoman Turkish journalist and politician who fled to the UK.
-His great-grandson Boris Johnson was the British Prime Minister.
+His great-grandson Boris Johnson became the British prime minister.